savolai/Qt-Widgets-password-dialog-with-Caps-Lock-check/README.txt

-Password dialog intended for less security critical applications.
+Password dialog example.

+This is perhaps for less security critical applications, i.e. for confirming the user indeed intends to do something and there is no undo.

+More security critical applications may want a separate button for checking password, and limiting the number of tries.
+This makes brute forcing more difficult.

 * Checks password on each keystroke
 * Enables OK button when password is correct